Jump to:

 1. Dredge (2023) – This deceptively serene fishing boat adventure turns nightmarish as an ancient evil lurks beneath the waves.
 Its eerie ambiance and growing sense of dread make it a must-play.

 2. Call of Cthulhu (2018) – Immerse yourself in Darkwater Island as a private investigator confronting mind-bending horrors.
-It perfectly captures the Cthulhu Mythos.
+Among Cthulhu Mythos video games, this one perfectly captures the atmosphere and cosmic dread of Lovecraft’s most iconic creation.

 3. Bloodborne (2015) – Gothic architecture, aggressive combat, and cosmic nightmares collide in this action RPG.
 As a hunter in Yharnam, you’ll uncover eldritch truths that will shatter both sanity and perception.
 Its intricate lore and breathtaking visuals make it unforgettable.